Updated February 24, 2026

 You DO have a backup system in place, right?

-If not, potentially your hosting company can restore it to a previous date, but most of them can only restore to 30 days prior, so if your site had been hacked prior to this, and you have no backup, then you’re looking at recreating your entire site.
+As of this update, any good hosting company will include automatic daily backups in their hosting fee.
+If not, hopefully you had a good backup plugin installed and can easily restore your site from that.
+If you don’t have a backup plugin installed, potentially your hosting company can restore it to a previous date, but most of them can only restore to 30 days prior, so if your site had been hacked prior to this, and you have no backup, then you’re looking at recreating your entire site.
 From scratch.
 No bueno!

 So what can you do to help prevent attacks on your most valuable marketing tool?

-- Log in regularly and make sure that WordPress is running the most current version.
-It’s also a good idea to keep your theme and plugins updated as well, as updating only a piece of your website can often lead to compatibility issues.
+- The number one thing you can do is to log in regularly and make sure that WordPress, your theme and all your plugins are running the most current versions.
+Outdated plugins are the primary back-door in for most hackers.
 Hopefully you are active in your website and refreshing your content and maybe posting to your blog on occasion, so logging in on a regular basis and taking care of these things is not a big deal for you.

 - Install a security plugin, which will alert you to people trying to log in to your site.
 You will be amazed at how many people actually try to do this.
 I prefer Wordfence Security, but there are many out there, so do your homework to see which will work best for you.

 - Change your password frequently.
-Be sure to use something encrypted, and not something very benign, like password.
-You’d be surprised how many people actually use that for a password.
+Be sure to use something encrypted, not something completely benign, like ‘password’.
+You’d be surprised how many people actually use that 🤦♀️.
 What hackers and bots do, is scan WordPress for your user name, then try combinations of passwords to attempt to gain access.
 If your password is an easy one, that won’t be hard for them.
-Use a website like Secure Password Generator to create a unique, encrypted password.
+Ideally you’re using a password manager like Bitwarden to keep all your passwords safe these days, and you can create a unique, encrypted password to safeguard your website as well.

 - Make sure you have a good backup plugin installed and working properly.
-Many WordPress Hosting Plans provide free daily backups, but if you’re on an older hosting plan, you may not have that feature.
+Most good Managed WordPress Hosting Plans provide free daily backups, but if you’re on an older hosting plan, you may not have that feature.
 For a backup plugin, I prefer Updraft Plus Premium Backup.
 They offer a free version as well, but it doesn’t have as many options, of course.
+If you’d like to become a Cowgirl Media client I am happy to provide you with my secure, fast and reliable website hosting!

 The most important thing to remember here is to take an active role in your business’ online presence and keep tabs on your website.
 Regularly monitoring can prevent serious attacks on your website and save you time, headaches and most of all, money.